PEMF Technology Pain Relief: Get $55 off Oska Pulse!

 This way we can avoid boredom.
-I started doing it this way because most people will not “swish” for the recommended 20 to 30-minutes and will quickly abandon this excellent method of oral hygiene.
+I started doing it this way because most people will not “swish” for the recommended 20 minutes and will quickly abandon this excellent method of oral hygiene.

 I have a technique that I use for

-oil pulling that works well and makes it easier by using Swanson EFAs organic coconut oil capsules that can be stored easily in
+oil pulling that works well and makes it easier to be consistent.

 Note: Never swallow the “swishing” mixture as it is loaded with bacteria.
 (Also remember that the above technique is a 'swishing' and not a 'gargling', although it can bring mucous out of the throat area)

 Scraping the tongue is also necessary.
 However, using a real tongue scraper is most effective.

 Some toothbrushes have a "tongue scraper" on the back of the brush, but that is not generally effective.